Kristina01111000/Drws_site/README.md

 11/13
 - Make quizzes for every lesson, in the SRS, aim for 6 to 10 questions, no intro, BA 1 done
 - Add a sentence for each lesson
-- Try popupally then if the popups work switch to optinmonster, maybe switch to pro next week
 - Look up what user activity by cohort means on google analytics,
 - add the four element doctor gmail to the google analytics page
 - See what user engagement, click, and call to action click means, on this page https://analytics.google.com/analytics/web/?authuser=0#/a236624784p326003549/reports/explorer?r=top-events&params=_r.explorerCard..selmet%3D%5B%22eventCount%22%5D%26_r.explorerCard..seldim%3D%5B%22eventName%22%5D%26_u..nav%3Dmaui